1992–93 Arsenal F.C. season: Football League Cup

 Wright hit the opener, from the penalty spot, in the semi-final first leg against his old club, Crystal Palace.
 Alan Smith lashed the second after Nigel Martyn had blocked Wright.
-Simon Osborn replied from the spot in the second half, but Smith prodded home Arsenals third to make the second leg at Highbury a formality.
-Andy Linighans early header and Wrights goal made it 5-1 on aggregate.
+Simon Osborn replied from the spot in the second half, but Smith prodded home Arsenal’s third to make the second leg at Highbury a formality.
+Andy Linighan’s early header and Wright’s goal made it 5-1 on aggregate.

 Without the injured Smith, the suspended Dixon and the cup-tied Keown Arsenal were forced to shuffle their pack.
 Paul Davis was recalled, to unanimous amazement, after just one comeback match in the reserves following hamstring trouble.
 And Northern Ireland defender Morrow was pressed into service beside Davis in midfield, where he was to command centre stage.
-April 18, 1993 will be remembered as Steve Morrows final.
+April 18, 1993 will be remembered as Steve Morrow’s final.

 The Owls snatched an early lead through American John Harkes.
-Paul Merson inspired Arsenals comeback with a stunning 25-yarder that left Chris Woods stranded.
-Morrows magic moment arrived midway through the second half.
-Carlton Palmer miscued his clearence and in raced the Northern Ireland international, pouncing to crash his first goal for the Gunners.
+Paul Merson inspired Arsenal’s comeback with a stunning 25-yarder that left Chris Woods stranded.
+Morrow’s magic moment arrived midway through the second half.
+Carlton Palmer miscued his clearance and in raced the Northern Ireland international, pouncing to crash his first goal for the Gunners.
 Then to the drama after the final whistle.
 Morrow was celebrating with Adams, when he tumbled to the turf.
 Suddenly the players around him realised this was serious.
 Morrow was wheeled away on a stretcher, an oxygen mask strapped to his face.
 He was diagnosed as having a broken arm and the operation was performed that night.
-The injury kept Morrow out for the rest of the season, and took the shine off the Gunners celebrations.
+The injury kept Morrow out for the rest of the season, and took the shine off the Gunners’ celebrations.
 Tony Adams, understandably, was too upset to speak to the press.